* European shares dip, yields rise after data, earnings

 By Marc Jones

-LONDON, Oct 24 (Reuters) - European stocks dipped and bond yields drifted higher on Tuesday, as data from the euro zone’s top economies bolstered the case for the European Central Bank to signal a sizeable cut this week to its stimulus measures.
+LONDON, Oct 24 (Reuters) - Benchmark bond yields cranked higher on Tuesday, as data from top euro zone economies bolstered the case for a cut to ECB stimulus and results from Caterpillar pointed to robust global construction growth.

-The latest round of global activity surveys showed German businesses enjoying their strongest jump in new orders in 6-1/2 years, banks seeing stronger credit demand and France’s rebound firmly intact.
+The latest round of global activity surveys had also shown German businesses enjoying their strongest jump in new orders in 6-1/2 years, France's rebound intact and a growing appetite for credit in the euro zone.

-Minor misses to some of the headline forecasts kept enthusiasm in check but were not enough to stop benchmark German 10-year bond yields climbing to their highest in almost two weeks.
+Minor misses to some of the headline forecasts kept some of the enthusiasm in check but they were not enough to stop German 10-year bond yields climbing past 1.35 percent before Treasuries then pushed back above 2.40 percent.

 Apple supplier AMS saw a spectacular 15 percent jump after it pointed to strong demand ahead of the iPhone X release.
 Strong profits from Spain's Caixabank also lifted the IBEX after its Catalonia-related underperformance with a 2.3 percent rise.

-Asia had cheered a record-breaking 16th straight gain for Japan’s Nikkei index overnight.
+Wall Street was expected to climb, having dipped on Monday.
+Asia had also cheered a record-breaking 16th straight gain for Japan's Nikkei index overnight.

-That kept MSCI’s 47-country world share index near its recent all-time highs after a drop in General Electric shares on Wall Street had seen the ViX volatility index spike up.
+That kept MSCI's 47-country world share index near its recent all-time highs after the previous day's 6 percent drop in General Electric shares had seen the ViX volatility index spike up.

 Major currencies mainly kept to narrow ranges.
-The dollar edged down from recent highs as the wait continued for Thursday’s ECB meeting and for Donald Trump to name the next head of the U.S. central bank after he said on Monday a decision was “very, very close”.
+The dollar edged down from recent highs as the wait continued for Donald Trump to name the next head of the U.S. central bank after he said on Monday a decision was "very, very close".

 Prime Minister-designate Jacinda Ardern's tough stance on foreign investment in housing and on immigration could prove negative for the currency, given the country runs a current account deficit.
 In addition, Ardern said on Tuesday her government plans to review and reform the Central Bank Act to possibly include employment, alongside inflation, as a dual target.